CATEGORY: Grammar TIME: 7 Min to Read

 • Thank You,

-1. Events and Periods of History
+7: Events and Periods of History

 Many students and even professional writers don’t know about it.
-So, when talking about historical events and periods, they don’t capitalize them.
+So, when talking about historical events and periods, they don’t capitalize on them.
 Remember this rule whenever you write about wars, eras, revolutions, movements, or any other historical event.
 By doing so, you emphasize their importance and distinguish them.

 Examples: